IurmanJ/draft-iurman-6man-generic-id/draft-iurman-6man-generic-id.md

 - Generic ID:  variable length field.

-Note: as an example, {{?I-D.draft-li-6man-topology-id}} should use this option to carry the 16-bit ID it defines.
+Note: as an example, both {{?I-D.draft-ietf-6man-enhanced-vpn-vtn-id-00}} and
+{{?I-D.draft-li-6man-topology-id}} should use this option to carry IDs they define respectively.

 ## Generic Context-ID Option